abbreviatedman/spellbound/data/quotes.md

 37
 00:01:27,706 --> 00:01:29,173
-especially while Alice is still...
+especially while Alice is still…

 38
 00:01:29,208 --> 00:01:31,308
-Watch your step...
+Watch your step…
 wait, this is something.

 39